smichaelsen/typo3-gitlab-ci/README.md

 ## Versions and updating

 Starting with the release of version 1.2.0 this package will use [semantic versioning](http://semver.org/).
 So you are encouraged to require the package with `^2.0.0`.
-Then you can expect receiving bugfix releases without new features or breaking changes.
+Then you can expect receiving bugfix releases without breaking changes.

 ### Breaking Changes: